stujones11/minetest-npcf/npcf/README.md

 property variables, instead the framework provides 'metadata' and 'var' tables for those purposes.
 The metadata table is persistent following a reload and automatically stores submitted form data.
 The var table should be used for non-persistent data storage only.
-Note that self.timer is automatically incremented by the framework but should be externally reset.
+Note that self.timer is automatically incremented by the framework but should be reset externally.

 Additional properties included by the framework. (defaults)